Skilled personnel welcome

 - Previously, the Federal Employment Agency examined whether there were suitable applicants for a job from Germany or the EU before a company was allowed to hire a skilled worker from another country.
 This priority check has been dropped, but it can be reintroduced if the labour market changes.

-- Graduates of German schools abroad may come to Germany not only to study, but also to seek a trainee position.
+- Graduates of German schools abroad may come to Germany not only to study, but also to seek a place at a German higher education institution or a trainee position.

 - The immigration of skilled workers from non-EU countries is not restricted to defined “shortage occupations”.